codingchili/excelastic/README.md

 - support for importing to TLS enabled elasticsearch servers.
 - supports concurrent parsing of excel files and importing for better performance.
 - parses the whole file before starting the import - to make sure your index is not left in an undesired state.
+- specify elasticsearch ingest pipeline for a given spreadsheet.

 ## Prerequisites
 The application requires ElasticSearch as its output.